joamaro97/configure-ad/README.md

 </p>

 <h1>Installing and Configuring Active Directory in Azure</h1>
-This lab demonstrates the steps I took to install Active Directory using Azure.
+This lab demonstrates the steps I took to install and configure Active Directory using Azure.
 This will be used as the foundation for future labs.
 I will use two VMs on Azure that are on the same vnet.
 This particular lab will focus on just one of the VMs, which will be used to install Active Directory and configure it as the domain controller.
 The other VM will be used as a "Client" to join later in a future lab. <br />

 <h2>Environments and Technologies Used</h2>